blackpill/tesla-display/docs/index.markdown

 layout: default
 ---

-# Tesla Display - An App for Tesla Drivers
+# Tesla Display - A FREE Tesla screen mirror app

-This app can cast the small screen of your mobile phone to the big screen of your Tesla.
+This free app can cast the small screen of your mobile phone to the big screen of your Tesla.

 ## Usecase 1:
 Your kids can watch videos when you are driving.